grannypron/dosbox-x/README.md

 The end results were that after about 250 test runs with vs. without enlarge on a 18(00) character, my findings show that the average damage without Enlarge rolls damage to be 10.93189964, but with Enlarge, 11.03555556.
 I would chalk up the 1% difference to be %error due to sample size and say that casting Enlarge on an 18(00) character has NO effect on damage.

 To run the test, I built the vs/dosbox-x.sln, then ran it with -conf to potint to the dosbox_por.conf at the root of this distro.
-That conf file points to the sav.sav file at the root of this distro (copied from sav-enlarge.sav or save-no_enlarge.sav, whichever type of test I was executing).
+That conf file points to the sav.sav file at the root of this distro (copied from saves/DOSBOX/sav-enlarge.sav or saves/DOSBOX/save-no_enlarge.sav, whichever type of test I was executing).
 Then, I clicked the "Begin Experiment" menu item under the Main menu of the built DOSBox-X (that I hijacked from some other menu option) that runs the test.

 Notes: